Numerical Testing of a New Positivity-Preserving Interpolation Algorithm: Results

 \subsection{Example X $f_{10}(x)$}

 This example uses a 2D extension of the 1D approximation of the Heaviside function $f_{2}(x)$ defined in Equation \ref{eq:f2} which is defined as follows:

+For the DBI and PPI algorithm, $\epsilon_{0}=0.01$, $\epsilon_{1}=1$ and $st=2$.
 The function $f_{10}(x,y)$ is challenging because of the large gradient at $y=-x$.
 Tables \ref{tab:Heaviside2D_1} and \ref{tab:Heaviside2D_2} show $L^{2}$-errors when approximating $f_{10}(x)$ using PCHIP, SPS, DBI, and PPI.
-As the average polynomial degree increases the accuracy of the DBI method does not improve.
-The $L^{2}$-error from the DBI method is dominated by the local error from the intervals with low-degree interpolants.
-For the PPI method with $n=65$, when going from $\mathcal{P}_{8}$ to $\mathcal{P}_{16}$, while average polynomial degree increases the $L^{2}$-error increases slightly.
-As the average polynomial degree increases more oscillation are introduced around the gradient because the PPI method allows the interpolant to grow beyond the data values while remaining positive.
-The $L^{2}$-error in this case is dominated by the local error of the region with oscillations.
-Overall, the results from the Tables \ref{tab:Heaviside2D_1} and \ref{tab:Heaviside2D_2} show that the PPI method leads to smaller $L^{2}$-errors compared to the other methods.
+As the average polynomial degree increases the accuracy of the DBI and PPI methods improves.
+In this case, the $L^{2}$-error is dominated by the local error of the region with the steep gradient.
+The errors for the DBI and PPI methods are similar because the stencils used for both methods are the same in the region with the large gradient.
+Overall, the results from the Tables \ref{tab:Heaviside2D_1} and \ref{tab:Heaviside2D_2} show that the DBI and PPI methods lead to smaller $L^{2}$-errors compared to the other methods.